miriezrubelsky/greenproject/README.md

 # <span style="color: blue;">**Project Workflow:**</span>

-Download Files: Retrieves necessary input data (files) from an S3 bucket.
+Download Files: Retrieves necessary input data (files) from an S3 bucket.<br>
-Process TIFF & PNG Images: For each TIFF file, it processes corresponding PNG images by adjusting polygons based on metadata and offsets.
+Process TIFF & PNG Images: For each TIFF file, it processes corresponding PNG images by adjusting polygons based on metadata and offsets.<br>
-Post-processing: Saves the processed results as shapefiles.
+Post-processing: Saves the processed results as shapefiles.<br>
-Database Logging: Logs the processing details (timing, size, output) into a PostgreSQL database.
+Database Logging: Logs the processing details (timing, size, output) into a PostgreSQL database.<br>
 Upload and Completion: Uploads processed files back to S3 and moves them to a "completed" folder.

+ES Logging: All Debug logs are to logs to ES and can be viewed through kibana<br>

 # Project Directory Structure
  ``` greenproject